huytrinhx/Robotics-ND/Build-My-World/ReadMe.md

 Here are the files that is included in this project folder:

 - model folder:
-  * A two-wheeled robot and a caster wheel in front
+  * A 4-wheeled robot with cylynder body
   * A single floor structure designed in the Building Editor tool of Gazebo -world folder:
   * Gazebo world file that includes the models